-For our fledgling company this represented the largest single purchase of seats in our history.
-A great distributor mobile sales app meant huge long-term value to us and our shareholders since 1000s of people would be benefitting from its use.
-Failure to create the right tool and this might be our last chance to get such an opportunity again
+For our fledgling company, this represented the largest single purchase of seats in our history.
+A great distributor mobile sales app meant huge long-term value to us and our shareholders since 1000s of people would be benefiting from its use.
+Failure to create the right tool and this might be our last opportunity for launching an app again.

 There was, of course, a catch.
 The manufacturer that was contracting with us to build and maintain their distributor mobile sales app expected a minimum of 50% adoption in year 1.

 50% adoption?
 CRM adoption in year one is often as low as 20% and, Salesforce.com has been building sales tools for 19 years!

 In the past, I probably would have panicked for three highly logical reasons: